List of schemes of the government of India

 The Government of India has social welfare and social security schemes for India's citizens funded either by the central government, state government or concurrently.
-Schemes which are fully funded by the central government are referred to as "central sector schemes" (CS) while schemes mainly funded by the centre and implemented by the states are "centrally sponsored schemes" (CSS).
-In the 2022 Union budget of India, there are 740 central sector (CS) schemes. and 65 (+7+) centrally sponsored schemes (CSSs).
+Schemes that the central government fully funds are referred to as "central sector schemes" (CS).
+In contrast, schemes mainly funded by the center and implemented by the states are "centrally sponsored schemes" (CSS).
+In the 2022 Union budget of India, there are 740 central sector (CS) schemes. and 65 (+/-7) centrally sponsored schemes (CSS).

-From 131 CSSs in February 2021, the union government aimed to restructure/revamp/rationalise these by the next year.
+From 131 CSSs in February 2021, the union government aimed to restructure/revamp/rationalize these by the next year.
 In 2022 CSS's numbered 65 with a combined funding of ₹442781 crore.
 In 2022, there were 157 CSs and CSSs with individual funding of over ₹500 crore each.
 Central sector scheme actual spending in 2017-18 was ₹587785 crore, in 2019-20 it was ₹757091 crore while the budgeted amount for 2021-22 is ₹1051703 crore.
 Schemes can also be categorised as flagship schemes.
 10 flagship schemes were allocated ₹1.5 lakh crore in the 2021 Union budget of India.
 The subsidy for kerosene, started in the 1950s, was slowly decreased since 2009 and eliminated in 2022.

-Implementation of government schemes varies between schemes, location, and depends on factors such as evaluation process, awareness, accessibility, acceptability and capability for last mile implementation.
+Implementation of government schemes varies between schemes, and locations, and depends on factors such as evaluation process, awareness, accessibility, acceptability, and capability for last-mile implementation.
 Government bodies undertaking evaluations and audits include NITI Aayog, Ministry of Statistics and Programme Implementation, and the Comptroller and Auditor General of India.